picosh/docs/posts/file-uploads.md

 ## How do I upload files?

-Unless otherwise specified, all of our services support the following ways to upload files to our services.
+Unless otherwise specified, all of services support the following ways to upload files to our services.

 ### rsync